 Does a Space Heater Need a Dedicated Circuit?

 Space heaters are great for keeping your energy bill low while still staying warm in the colder months.
 But if you have a 1500-watt or similarly high-wattage space heater and you notice it keeps tripping your breaker, you should consider installing a dedicated circuit.
+Electricians will install the additional circuit by connecting it to your current electrical system.
+Then you can connect your appliance to a dedicated outlet for safe and uninterrupted use.

 What appliances need dedicated circuits?

-The National Electrical Code requires that all major appliances have dedicated circuits.
-Major appliances include refrigerators, stoves, washers & dryers, and some space heaters.
-Space heaters can range from 400 to 1500 watts, but a good rule of thumb is that the maximum watts per outlet should never exceed 1500 watts.
+Space heaters can range from 400 to 1500 watts.
+A good rule of thumb is that the maximum watts per outlet should never exceed 1500 watts.
 In other words, yes, your 1500-watt heater needs its own circuit.

 Why does my space heater keep tripping the breaker?